Vietnam.vn - Nền tảng quảng bá Việt Nam

 The video was recorded

 Indeed, as Dr. Kolbusz reports, we got a look inside the mouth of a Pacific sleeper shark.
 The large shark nipped at the camera, giving a clear picture of what it would be like to be eaten.
-Luckily for the scientists and the shark, it quickly turned to the fish they had placed next to the camera as bait and did not destroy the deep-sea camera.
+Fortunately for the scientists and the shark, it quickly turned to the fish they had placed next to the camera as bait and did not destroy the deep-sea camera.

 Source: Ladbible